ThePrimeagen/refactoring.nvim/README.md

 Given that this is a work in progress, the languages supported for the operations listed below is **constantly changing**.
-As of now, these languages are supported (with individual support for each function varying):
+As of now, these languages are supported (with individual support for each function may vary):

 - TypeScript
 - JavaScript